-This post was written by nDash elite writer Ling Wong.
+This post, How To Adapt Your Freelancing Business Post-Covid, was written by nDash elite writer Ling Wong.

 The silver lining is that when the economy picks up, many companies that have laid off their employees will turn to freelancers to fill immediate needs.
 Are you positioned to take advantage of the demand by adapting your freelancing business to the post-Covid world?
 Here’s how you can learn from this experience and make adjustments to become more resilient while setting yourself apart: